prof-rossetti/georgetown-opim-243-201901/projects/exec-dash.md

 ![a screenshot of charts and graphs](#TODO)

-> HINT: To detect the month and year, either parse the filename, or parse the imported date values.

-All displays of price-related information (e.g. unit, sales, and total prices) should be formatted as USD, with a dollar sign and two decimal places.
+All displays of price-related information should be formatted as USD, with a dollar sign and two decimal places.
 This includes in charts and graphs.